 The CBO study confirms that the measure trims $38 billion in new spending authority, but many of the cuts come in slow-spending accounts like water-and-sewer grants that don’t have an immediate deficit impact.

 Did you find it?
-The bill to be voted on tomorrow does not reduce spending in FY 2011 by $38.5 billion.
+The bill to be voted on today or tomorrow does not reduce spending in FY 2011 by $38.5 billion.
 That’s because $12.5 billion of the spending cuts have already been passed and enacted by this Congress in three previous continuing resolutions.
 The comparison being made to arrive at these number looks back to December, so this may be an apples-to-apples comparison, but it’s still misleading work from AP.
 What’s more, with defense spending increasing, offset by domestic spending reductions, the impact remains major for those of us not working for defense contractors and requiring government services.

 Here’s the CBO document that has been released, and you’ll see that they make a distinction between budgeting authority and actual outlays.
 Outlays come from appropriations from previous years that actually get spent in 2011.
 Budgeting authority is what will be authorized in this budget.
 It’s a worthwhile distinction to make, but it’s also not terribly meaningful.
 The stimulus package is still extant in FY 2011 and still supposed to be spending money; that would account for the major difference between budgeting authority and outlays in the Transportation and HUD section of the budget.
-There’s always a lag between budgetary authority and outlays; that doesn’t mean there’s no impact from cuts to budgetary authority.
+There’s always a lag between budgetary authority and outlays; that doesn’t mean there’s no impact from cuts to budgetary authority. [cont’d.]

 What’s being missed here is the opportunity cost.
 If the budget were agreed to, say, last year, many of the unused spending accounts and rescissions would have been replaced with actual useful spending.
 That’s basically the function of the budget process.
 You would have to believe that Dave Obey and Dan Inouye’s omnibus deal would have put all that budgetary authority – including Census spending in 2011! – on auto-pilot.
 There’s a serious opportunity cost here at a time when the economy is weak, unemployment is high and the country has work to be done.